The 1st Independent Polish Parachute Brigade

-Very little evidence is immediately obvious, however, with a bit of super sleuthing the history soon comes alive!
+Very little evidence is immediately obvious of the old Auchtertool Distribution Camp, however, with a bit of super sleuthing the history soon comes alive!

 Overview Of Auchtertool Distribution Camp

-Based on all the photo evidence on this page, I believe this to be an approximate layout of Auchtertool camp.
+Based on all the photo evidence on this page, I believe this to be an approximate layout of Auchtertool Distribution Camp.